jdquerales/MilestoneProject_1/README.md

    2. Scroll down the entire website.
    3. Verify that every section is appearing as we scroll through them.
    4. **Everything working fine**.

+### Testing hoover effects

+1. Hoovering  effects:
+   1. Refresh the page.
+   2. Hoover on navegation bar.
+   3. Hoover on buttons and icons in Home page.
+   4. Hoover on buttons in Portfolio page.
+   5. Hoover on icons in Footer.
+   6. **Everything working fine**.

 ## Deployment